EpiEvoSoftware/original_pipeline/README.md

         ```sh
         python gui
         ```
         A window will pop up and you will be asked to navigate to your working directory in the first tab.
 By going through all the tabs, a configuation file called `simulation_config.json` will be generated in the working directory according to the given inputs.
-Please refer to Chapter X in the manual for more details on the GUI application.
+Please refer to Chapter 7 in the manual for more details on the GUI application.

     * Command Line